oroinc/documentation/cookbook/how_to_pass_request_parameter_to_grid.rst

 Solution 1: Grid Parameter binding
 ----------------------------------

-The easiest way that should be sufficient for most situations is to use parameter binding option in of the datasource to configure mapping between datagrid and query parameters.
+The easiest way that should be sufficient for most situations is to use the parameter binding option of the datasource to configure mapping between datagrid and query parameters.

 You can do this by adding the ``bind_parameters`` option to your ``datagrid.yml`` using the following syntax: